Must have bike accessories for a long distance trip

 Gloves are essential for maintaining a good grip on the handlebars and protecting your hands from the elements and injuries.
 Choose gloves that offer both protection and comfort, especially for long rides.

 Riding boots provide stability and protection for your feet and ankles.
-They are designed to withstand the rigours of long rides and offer protection in case of an accident.
+They are designed to withstand the rigours of long rides and to offer protection in the event of an accident.
 Look for boots with sturdy soles and ankle support.

 A communication system is vital for staying connected with fellow riders and for navigation purposes.
 It allows you to communicate hands-free and can be integrated with GPS systems for better route management.